NationalAssociationOfRealtors/reso-api-server/README.md

  AUTH_REALM: The text to use for realm if using Digest Authentication.
 If this parameter is not included, the realm will default to the string in the SERVER_NAME parameter.
 This value is only required if the AUTH_TYPE is "Digest".

  AUTH_TYPE: The type of authentication supported by the RESO API Server.
 Valid values are "Basic" and "Digest".

+### Avoiding Duplicate Records

+The underlying MongoDB database does a good job of avoiding duplicates if you are depending on the GUID attached to reach record.
+Real Estate listings are coded, but not with a GUID approach.
+A listing database relies on a different "key".
+In the case of this server, listing records have a key of "ListingId".
+Since the key being used is not GUID, there  re special mechanisms used to control duplicates.

+The first approach to avoid duplicates is to create an index that enforces uniquenes.
+In order to use this approach, set the configuration EXTERNAL_INDEX to "false".
+This approach takes advantage of the built-in capabilites of MongoDB.

+An alternative to preventing duplicates with a MongoDB index is to create an index in-memory.
+Upon startup, the database is scaned an an in-memory index is created.
+In order to use this approach, set the configuration EXTERNAL_INDEX to "true".
+Although this approach performes better than the MongoDB index approach, manipulation of the database (from the command line for instance) will corrupt the in-memory index.

 ### License

 >The MIT License (MIT)